Gin549/episodic-memory-pers/README.md

 <br />

 **Note**<br />
--In each directory you can find the notebook related to task that we impemented, you can download and run them without any modification, except for Ego4D credentials
+-In each directory you can find the notebook related to task that we impemented, you can download and run them without any modification, except for Ego4D credentials.